DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 monitors.
-People wanted to be able to print pictures and photos in color from the computers, so we provided gel-based, inkjet color printers, because they were cheaper at an entry level and at cost of printing per sheet, and the ink was less likely than conventional inkjet printers to dry out in extreme desert temperatures .
+People wanted to be able to print pictures and photos in color from the computers, so we provided gel-based, inkjet color printers, because they were cheaper at an entry level and at cost of printing per sheet, and the ink was less likely than conventional inkjet printer ink to dry out in extreme desert temperatures.

 As we were interested in whether communal facilities were preferable to home computers, we gave the communities the option to have some or all